 Vision Zero is a proven strategy to prevent transportation-related deaths and severe injuries.
 Vision Zero represents a fundamental change in thinking about roadway planning and design priorities: changing the focus from vehicular mobility to safe mobility for all people regardless of their mode of transportation.

-The Montgomery County Council passed a resolution adopting Vision Zero in 2016 and committed to eliminate traffic fatalities and severe injuries by 2030.
-To achieve this goal, Montgomery County developed a Vision Zero Two-Year Action Plan with specific activities and deadlines to advance the County toward Vision Zero.
-Upon completion of the two-year action plan, the County will put forth a ten-year action plan to achieve Vision Zero by 2030.
+Through its 2016 resolution, Montgomery County committed to creating a Vision Zero environment to eliminate traffic fatalities and severe injuries.
+In 2017, the County Executive released an initial two-year action plan of activities to advance the County toward Vision Zero.
+Upon completion of the two-year action plan, the County will advance a ten-year action plan to achieve Vision Zero by 2030.

 Montgomery Planning is also committed to Vision Zero — to putting safety first for all people in all communities, whether theyâ€™re on foot, on bicycles, in cars or using transit.
 Montgomery Planningâ€™s role in Vision Zero is: